Julie789/Team3Inquisitors/ProjectWorkPlan.md

 * The kind of decisions, interventions, or actions that analysis results could support (e.g., management actions, advocacy for policy changes, etc.) - Julie Sunny will contribute in listing out possible outcomes that the analysis results could support.

 ### COMMUNICATION AGREEMENT :
-In the interest of ensuring continous flow of information and transparency, the team adheres to the following procedures.
+In the interest of ensuring continuous flow of information and transparency, the team adheres to the following procedures.
 * All the meetings will be scheduled at least 24 hours prior to the meeting time.
 * Meetings could be either in-person or through Zoom.
 * Major communication will be via e-mail to the following e-mail ids